 Welcome to Chants of Carmel.
-Where real latin gregorian chant is sung by real monks and some of the best Gregorian Chant is presented.
+Where the best Gregorian Chant is presented.
 We not only bring you information on the Monks of Carmel and it’s monks, but we also explore chant performed by Monks and Nuns all around the world.

 Carmelite monks sing the delightful chants you hear on this page.
 When the monks sing these mystical chants of carmel, their praise makes the human soul soar.
 Monks who dedicate their lives to contemplation and singing the divine praises have crafted these chants and perfected their style of chant to reflect their hearts’ journeys toward God.